 The following is a list of suggested readings for all incoming LL.M. students:

-- The Law faculty expects that you will understand the basics of the American legal system and be prepared to read and brief cases before the start of law school classes.
-If you are unfamiliar with the U.S. legal system, we recommend you read United States Department of State, Outline of the U.S. Legal System (2004) especially the following:
+- The Law faculty expects that you will understand the basics of the American legal system and be prepared to read and brief cases before the start of regular law school classes.
+While the 10 day Introduction to US Law class will provide you with a good overview of the US Legal System, we would also recommend you read United States Department of State, Outline of the U.S. Legal System (2004) especially the following:

 1. Introduction and Chapter 1;